 Sure, Instagram feeds are full of moody dark schemes, but they can easily suffocate a compact room while a neutral palette will make it feel brighter and airy.

-Mirrors are also a great idea, as they help bounce light around the space.
+Pair them with mirrors or reflective surfaces, as they help bounce light around the space.
 For this exact reason, also consider pale furniture or headboards in light colours – but as ever, your taste is what matters too.

 So if you are in love with a deep black headboard, speak to a designer to see whether there is a way of making it happen.